indigits/sparse-plex/docs/book/sparse_signal_models/dictionary_analysis.rst

 the subset of atoms in the dictionary or a subset of columns from the corresponding synthesis matrix.

-Often we will need the notion of a sub-dictionary \cite{tropp2006just} described below.
+We will need the notion of a sub-dictionary :cite:`tropp2006just` described below.

 .. _def:ssm:subdictionary: